Enter your ZIP to

 If you’re looking for something made of a slightly higher quality than cheap woods, a mid-tier Palladian window option composed of premium, specialty woods or aluminum is available.
 These builds have the benefit of a longer lifespan but will see an average cost of $4,200 to $6,300.

-If you’re looking for the most premium Palladian window option, you can opt for ones featuring fiberglass and sealants to promote durability and energy efficiency.
+If you’re looking for a premium window option, you can opt for ones featuring fiberglass and sealants to promote durability and energy efficiency.
 These double-hung options will typically cost over $7,000 but they can provide some energy savings over time.

-Because Palladian window costs can vary depending on size, material, and much more, it is important to get a quote from local window installers suited to your home and project needs.
+Because their costs can vary depending on size, material, and much more, it is important to get a quote from local window installers suited to your home and project needs.

 Window Installation Cost Calculator